adr/madr/docs/decisions/0009-support-links-between-adrs-inside-an-adrs.md

 parent: Decisions
 nav_order: 9
 ---
-# Support links between ADRs inside an ADRs
+# Support Links To Other ADRs Inside an ADR

 ## Context and Problem Statement

+A decision might point to another decision.
+For instance, if a decision is a follow-up to another decision.
+This should be supported by MADR, too.

 Technical Story: <https://github.com/adr/madr/issues/9>